klutchell/balena-motioneye/README.md

 - `SERVER_NAME`: the name of the server in the MotionEye UI.
 If not set, then the device's name (from the [`RESIN_DEVICE_NAME_AT_INIT` variable](https://docs.resin.io/learn/develop/runtime/#environment-variables)) will be used automatically.
 - `TZ`: the device's local time, one of the timezone names from the [available time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 If not set, the default UTC time is used.
-- `BALENA_HOSTNAME`: Set a custom hostname on application start so it can be reached via MDNS like `motioneye.local`.
+- `DEVICE_HOSTNAME`: Set a custom hostname on application start so it can be reached via MDNS like `motioneye.local`.

 ### Notes